laurentperrinet/laurentperrinet.github.io/content/slides/2025-02-11-neuromath.md

 interaction map only.
 For simplification, the illustration shows only 1 neighborhood extraction whereas the interaction maps shown in the paper are computed by averaging neighborhoods centered on the 10 most strongly activated neurons

-xample of a 9⇥9 interaction map of a V1 area centered on neurons strongly responding to a central preferred orientation of 30°.
-(A) Without feedback.
-(B) With a feedback strength equal to 1.
-These interaction maps are obtained when the SDPC is trained on natural images.
-At each location identified by the coordinates (x c , yc ) the angle is ¯✓[x c , yc ] (see Eq.
-11) and the color scale is ¯a[x c , yc ]
- (see Eq.
-12).
-The color scale being saturated toward both maximum and minimum activity, all the activities above 0.8 or below 0.3 have the same color, respectively dark or white.

 {{< /speaker_note >}}